servicemeshinterface/smi-metrics/USAGE.md

 }
 ```

-The API and the response format will be similar for other service meshes like istio and consul connect once the support is added which is being worked on right now.
+The support for istio and consul connect is being worked up on right now and the API and responses will have the same structure unless there are no changes to the spec.